Unix/linux distros explained as bikes

 snarks

-The best most of the distros do is tell you about some obscure relationship to some other distro that you also do not know much about.
-From this you learn that the linux family tree include fractal divisions and sub-sub-subdivisions into different families and sub families, but they do not talk to each other on family holidays.
+Most of the distros only tell you about some obscure relationship to another distro that you also do not know much about.
+From this, you learn that the Linux family tree includes fractal divisions and sub-sub-subdivisions into different families and sub-families, but they do not talk to each other on family holidays.

 The only logical way to deal with this is to simplify the taxonomy by relating each distro to something more familiar.
 I am familiar with bikes.
 So here we go.